 Did you know you can buy a Corvette’s engine without buying the rest of the car?
 Are you building a project and looking for the best engine to finish it off?
 Do you want to drool at how much money people spend on engines?
 Do you want to see some of the best crate engines ever made?
 You’ve come to the right place.
-GM has been producing small-block and big-block engines for decades.
+General Motors has been producing small-block and big-block engines for decades.
 Throw a few extra parts on one of these bad boys and you’ll be burning tires in no time.
 Before we talk about the best GM crate engines, let’s start by answering a few basic questions.
-Ooh, shiny.

 The beauty of a crate engine is that it can go into any vehicle you want.
 The engine gave out in your truck?
 Maybe it’s time for an upgrade.
 Want to make a V8 Pinto?
 Go right ahead.